Friday, February 12, 2021

 6. Refrigerate for up to a week or freeze for several months.

-Tips: I started the onions with the Sauté function on high and then turned it down to medium once things started to cook.
-I also used about a cup of the reserve liquid to remoisten our beans.
-It probably varies from batch to batch depending on the beans, so just taste-test until they are perfect!
+I started the onions with the Sauté function on high and then turned it down to medium once things started to cook.
+I also used just about all of the reserve liquid to remoisten our beans.
+It probably varies from batch to batch depending on the beans and how much cooking liquid you initially drain off, so just taste-test until they are perfect!
 I also added a sprinkling of garlic powder to taste but you may not need that depending on how strong your garlic is.

 2024- We made these again, and I will note that the 1.5 pounds of beans called for in this recipe makes a LOT of refried beans (probably 4-5 cans worth and that was only a portion of the 4 lb bag of dry beans I bought) so we did use some fresh for dinner, then split the remaining beans into two batches and froze one of them.